-(a) Programs establishing appropriate educational opportunities for Hispanic students.
+- (a) Programs establishing appropriate educational opportunities for Hispanic students. - (b) Grants and scholarships for higher education that will facilitate the recruitment, entry, and retention of Hispanics. - (c) Recognition of Hispanic educators as role models.

-- (b) Grants and scholarships for higher education that will facilitate the recruitment, entry, and retention of Hispanics. - (c) Recognition of Hispanic educators as role models. - (d) Hiring, promotion, and retention of Hispanic educators at all levels of the education profession. - (e) Recruitment, training, employment, and retention of bilingual, bicultural, and culturally competent teachers, counselors, and other professional and support staff to meet the needs of Hispanic students. - (f) English proficiency programs that are designed to meet the language and cultural needs of Hispanic students. - (g) Dissemination of information and programs that include the values, heritage, language, culture, and history of Hispanics. - (h) Assistance to affiliates in meeting the educational needs of Hispanic students. - (i) English proficiency programs that are designed to meet the needs of Hispanic students. - (j) Involvement of Hispanics in lobbying efforts for federal programs. - (k) Involvement of Hispanic educators in developing educational materials used in classroom instruction. - (l) Coordination with Hispanic organizations and concerned agencies that promote the values, language, culture, and history of Hispanics. - (m) Involvement of Hispanics in professional development programs dealing with cultural pluralism and Hispanic values. - (n) Opposition to the re-segregation of the public schools through over-representation in special education programs and under-representation in gifted programs. - (o) Opposition to the re-segregation of the public schools through over-representation and/or under-representation in charter schools. - (p) Programs that address the alarming dropout rates of male students and the disproportionate teen pregnancy rate of Hispanic female students and encourage continuing education. - (q) Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level al programs that address the unique needs and concerns of lesbian, gay, bisexual, transgender, and questioning (LGBTQ) students.
-The Association also supports efforts and contributions by educators, parents/guardians, community leaders, organizations, and partners in the development of these programs.
-Specific programs should provide:
+- (d) Hiring, promotion, and retention of Hispanic educators at all levels of the education profession. - (e) Recruitment, training, employment, and retention of bilingual, bicultural, and culturally competent teachers, counselors, and other professional and support staff to meet the needs of Hispanic students. - (f) English proficiency programs that are designed to meet the language and cultural needs of Hispanic students. - (g) Dissemination of information and programs that include the values, heritage, language, culture, and history of Hispanics. - (h) Assistance to affiliates in meeting the educational needs of Hispanic students. - (i) English proficiency programs that are designed to meet the needs of Hispanic students. - (j) Involvement of Hispanics in lobbying efforts for federal programs. - (k) Involvement of Hispanic educators in developing educational materials used in classroom instruction. - (1) Coordination with Hispanic organizations and concerned agencies that promote the values, language, culture, and history of Hispanics. - (m) Involvement of Hispanics in professional development programs dealing with cultural pluralism and Hispanic values. - (n) Opposition to the re-segregation of the public schools through over-representation in special education programs and under-representation in gifted programs. - (o) Opposition to the re-segregation of the public schools through over-representation and/or under-representation in charter schools. - (p) Programs that address the alarming dropout rates of male students and the disproportionate teen pregnancy rate of Hispanic female students and encourage continuing education. - (q) Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level.